 Arthur was born 16 August 1877 and a blacksmith when he joined the Duke of Cambridge Lodge on 9 July 1901.
 He had been married to Mary Elizabeth Starkey in 1899.
 At the end of 1902 he took advantage of his sickness benefit for 19 days at £3 3s 4d.

 Jim was born 1839 in the East Indies.
 He was a farmer, 5′ 8½” tall, when he enlisted in the 3rd Waikato Militia 23 October 1863 in Hobarton.
 He was promoted to Corporal on 5 January 1865, Regiment number 696, and was granted one acre of land section 489 in Cambridge West and a farm, sections 14 and part of 18 at Ohaupo.

-Stuart was born in Dumfries Scotland about 1843 and enlisted in the 3rd Waikato Militia 2 December 1863 in Dunedin after goldmining in Otago.
+Stuart was born in Dumfries Scotland about 1843.
+At the time he left home to travel to Australia and then New Zealand, his occupation was draper, attached to the business of an older brother, James.
+He enlisted in the 3rd Waikato Militia 2 December 1863 in Dunedin, after unsuccessful goldmining in Otago.
 His Regiment Number was 1050.
 Stuart was appointed Colour Sergeant in July 1864 and Regimental Orderly Room Clerk in 1865, and in 1866 he became a member of the Alpha Waikato Lodge No.449, I.C. in Cambridge.

-He acted as Post Master with the regiment – his house being used as the post office and for Mass for the Catholics on Sundays.
+He acted as Post Master with the regiment – his house in Cambridge being used as the post office and for Mass for the Catholics on Sundays.
 The outlook was a fern-covered wilderness.